A variational principle for the metric mean dimension of level sets: Definitions and Statements

-This is a variational result for the upper metric mean dimension of the entire space $X$ while Theorem \ref{thm1} applies also to level sets of continuous maps $\varphi$.
+These are variational results for the upper/lower metric mean dimension of the entire space $X$ while Theorem \ref{thm1} applies also to level sets of continuous maps $\varphi$.
 Observe that in the case when $\varphi$ is a constant map equal to $\alpha$, the $\alpha$-level set of it coincides with $X$.
-In particular, whenever $f$ has the specification property, \eqref{vari_Hmdim} may be seen as a particular case of our result.
+In particular, whenever $f$ has the specification property, \eqref{vari_Hmdim} and \eqref{vari_Hmdim2} may be seen as particular cases of our result.
 We stress however that the results in \cite{GS} do not assume such property.